fulldecent/blog.phor.net/_posts/2023-05-15-what-is-money.md

     text: The official X thread
 ---

-How well do you kow what money is?
+How well do you know what money is?
 We will explore a few intuitive things that money is, break them down, and then see how Bitcoin and tokens on blockchain are so much different.

 I usually present this topic as part of a workshop, to people having any or no experience whatsoever in blockchain.
 Draw on your own life experiences—that is an important part of connecting with the content here.